Europe February Weather

 There are pre-Lent Carnivals all over Europe in January/February/March depending on the date of Easter, see festival links above.
 Some of the best are:

 Italy: #1 for colour has to be Venice.
-But also Viareggio, Italy’s maddest event with parades sporting huge puppets among the kaleidoscopic folk, revelry of all sorts and fireworks of course. . . but only on successive Sundays.
+But also Viareggio, a lovely seaside city and Italy’s maddest event with parades sporting huge puppets among the kaleidoscopic folk, revelry of all sorts and fireworks of course. . . but only on successive Sundays.

 Germany: Cologne, and Munich Carnivals (both mad), 5 days